Aquinas College, Southport

 Aquinas College is an independent Catholic secondary school, located in the Gold Coast suburb of Southport in Queensland, Australia.

-Aquinas College has a current enrolment of 1,200 students from Year 7-12.
+Aquinas College has a current enrolment of 1,200 students from Year 7 to 12.
 Founded in 1964 by the Congregation of Christian Brothers, the college is owned by the parish and is administered and staffed by Brisbane Catholic Education.
 Aquinas College has four houses, Chisholm, Edmund Rice, McAuley and Romero.